PulseWaves/Specification/specification.rst

   The physical wavelength of the laser in nanometers.

 Outgoing Pulse Width:
-  The width of the outgoing pulse in picometer.
-The exact width and intensity tends to vary from pulse per pulse which is why the outgoing waveform is often sampled as well.
+  The width of the outgoing pulse in picometer as defined by the full width at half maximum (FWHM).
+The exact width and intensity tends to vary from pulse per pulse which is why the outgoing waveform is often sampled and stored per pulse as well.

 Beam Diameter at Exit Aperture:
   The diameter of the laser beam in micrometer in the moment it leaves the scanner hardware.